DiamondFoundry/slate/source/index.html.md

 Please note; to include digital assets (eg links to video files) you must include the `extended` query param.
 See how to do that below.

-Also, please note that the url is a link to a video.

 See the difference in response bodies below.

 ### HTTP Request w/ query string params (without extended)